 Today marks the end of an incredibly meaningful chapter in my career.

-My time at Dell, through Stefanini, was short in calendar months — but …
+My time at Dell, through Stefanini, was short in calendar months — but intense, rich, and formative.
+I leave with deep gratitude …

 Some people are made to do more than just write code or manage deliverables.
 Some people are builders of builders.
-They show up in meetings, …
+They show up in meetings, pull requests, and Slack threads not just to check tasks …

 A recent participation in Desconf 2011, as well as conversations and events that aren't so recent, made me reflect on our behavior as agents of change in our work environment.
 Many times we’ve …